Padmashree College

 1. Practice: Practice makes perfect, and this is particularly true for public speaking.
 The more you practice, the more comfortable you will become with speaking in front of others.
 Start by practicing in front of a mirror or with a small group of friends or family members.
 Gradually increase the size of your audience as you become more comfortable.

 2. Prepare: One of the main reasons for anxiety is a lack of preparation.
-Ensure that you are well-prepared for your speech by researching your topic, organizing your thoughts, and creating an outline.
-Practice your speech several times before the actual event to ensure that you are comfortable with the material.
+Research your topic, organize your thoughts, and create an outline to ensure you are well-prepared for your speech.
+Practice your speech several times before the event to ensure you are comfortable with the material.

 3. Visualize Success: Visualization is a powerful tool that can help you to overcome your anxiety.
 Visualize yourself delivering a confident and engaging speech.
 Imagine the positive feedback that you will receive from your audience.
 This can help to boost your confidence and reduce your anxiety.